wrh14/Learning_to_Invert/README.md

 python main_learn_dlg_large_model.py --epochs 100 --batch_size 64 --dataset wikitext-hash --shared_model Transformer --model NLPMLP-600-1000 --lr $lr --leak_mode $leak_mode
 ```
 by setting `(leak_mode, lr)` as `(None, 1e-3)`, `(sign, 1e-5)`, `(prune-0.99, 1e-3)`, `(gauss-0.001, 1e-4)`.

+### 2.3 OOD Auxiliary Data
+Run the scripts in 2.1 or 2.2 by setting `dataset` as `cola-pseudo-hash` or `wikitext-0.1-pseudo-hash` respectively.

+### 2.4 Evaluation with Different Metrics for Language Datasets
+Please check the Jupyter notebook `Results--Language.ipynb`

 ## Acknowledgement
 We would like to thank the authors of [Breaching](https://github.com/JonasGeiping/breaching), from where we use their federated learning framework in our experiments for language datasets and models.